p-Abhishek09/JantaNagari/README.md

 # Janta Nagari - Hackndore

 Welcome to the Janta Nagari - Hackndore repository.
 This project is designed to enhance the efficiency and accessibility of municipal services in Indore by providing an e-office system.
-The system includes several modules to address document management, workflow automation, employee collaboration, and public service accessibility.
+The system includes several modules to address document management, workflow automation, employee collaboration, and public service accessibility followed by cross-department collaboration.

 ## Table of Contents